hisprofile/blenderstuff/Guides/TF2 Blender/Intro to TF2 Blender.md

 ### Pros
 - Unbelievably versatile
   - If this were a swiss army knife, it'd be one you see in a cartoon.
 It's ridiculous what this program can do.
-- Realtime engine
+- Realtime rendering engine
-- Raytracing engine
+- Raytracing rendering engine
 - Good keyframe graph editor
 - Great for stylized art pieces
 - Great media exporter